CHS GIRLS' SOCCER

 COACHES' PHILOSOPHY

-The game of soccer is a team sport.
+The game of soccer is a team sport, and can be played in differing ways and styles.
 We value each individual player, but understand that each player must adjust to our system of play in order for our soccer to be competitive within our state.
-Players may play positions that are new to them in order to support the team.
+Players may play positions that are new to them, or play a position differently than from other teams, in order to support the team.
 Team culture is our ultimate goal.
-We demand our teams be kind and professional, yet competitive.
-The higher you go in our program, the more demands will be made of you pertaining to success of play and coachability.
+We expect our teams and players to be kind and professional, yet competitive and honest.
+The higher you go in our program, the more demands will be made of you pertaining to success of play and coachability, as well as higher coach and teammate expectations.

 It is our belief that individual flair should not be suppressed but directed and incorporated into a system of play.
 Soccer is part art and part science.
 Each player needs to contribute their strengths to the team as a whole.
 A totally open, individualistic style of play may in the end hurt the team.
 The team has a higher value than the individual, as each and every individual makes up each team and their chemistry.